 - The typical surgery to address radiating leg pain for a herniated disc is a microdiscectomy, a surgery with a high success rate in immediately relieving the leg pain with a relatively short recovery time.

-- On the other hand, a spinal fusion to address lumbar degenerative disc disease has less reliable outcomes and a much longer recovery time.
-Moreover, within types of surgery, there are also a large number of considerations.
+Moreover, within types of surgery, there are many considerations.
 For example, a multilevel fusion of any type will take longer to heal and will cause more stress to be relayed to the other non-fused spinal segments than a one level fusion.
-Multilevel fusions therefore deserve more cautious consideration than a one level fusion.
+Multilevel fusions (such as L4 – S1) therefore deserve more cautious consideration than a one-level fusion (such as an L5-S1 or an L4-L5 fusion).

 Given the many considerations involved, patients are well served to become as educated as possible about their surgical options before making any decisions.

-Above all, it is important for patients to educate themselves on their condition to help ensure that they receive an accurate diagnosis and are informed of possible treatment options and the relative benefits and drawbacks of each option.
+Above all, it is important for patients to educate themselves on their specific condition to help ensure an accurate diagnosis and selection of the best possible treatment options.